Integrative Psychiatry

 With my integrative approach, we will explore the role that your MIND plays in illness.

-Gaining information on your belief systems, trauma history, and life choices helps us understand how these factors may affect your body and mind.
+Exploring your belief systems, trauma history, and life choices helps us understand how these factors may affect your body and mind.

 Understanding the mind’s role is where supportive therapy, including somatic therapy, can be beneficial.